-3. The partners agreed that their capitals be in the new profit sharing ratio based on Chami's capital after adjustments.
-A partner with excess capital be paid and one with deficit to deposit cash into the bank equivalent to the deficit.
+- 3. The partners agreed that their capitals be in the new profit sharing ratio based on Chami's capital after adjustments.
+A partner with excess capital be paid and one with deficit to deposit cash into the bank equivalent to the deficit. - 4.
+Assume gross profit, expenses and net profit accrued evenly on time basis.